 - Participant Safety: Doctors should never use placebos as a means to withhold effective treatment, particularly for participants with serious and life-threatening conditions.
 In these cases, placebo treatments should be used in addition to standard care.

 - Withdrawal Criteria: Placebo trials must have explicit withdrawal criteria built in.
 This allows subjects to remove themselves from prolonged placebo treatment if they experience ongoing negative effects.

 Placebos are a crucial aspect of clinical studies, providing researchers with a helpful and neutral comparison point.
 Ultimately, ethical placebo trials hinge on thorough participant communication, built-in medical safeguards, and rigorous testing standards.

-Have you ever thought about participating in a clinical trial?
+Have you ever thought about participating in a clinical research study?
 QPS Missouri is looking for new participants.
 Since opening its doors in 1994, QPS Missouri has conducted over 1,000 FDA-regulated studies, paying out over $35 million to local participants.
 Your local participation could have a global impact, as QPS is an international leader in contract research with facilities in North America, Europe, and Asia.
 Our mission is to accelerate the development of drugs worldwide by enabling breakthroughs in pharmaceutical innovation.
 This includes several pediatric studies across several age ranges.
-If you would like to join us in this crucial healthcare mission, consider applying for a clinical trial.
+If you would like to join us in this crucial healthcare mission, consider applying for a clinical research study.

 To get started, you simply need to fill out an online application.
 Within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 Finally, to learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of frequently asked questions.